mkt-market/cns-docs/docs/howTo.md

 ## Understanding Canto Namespace Protocol

-The **Canto Namespace Protocol (CNP)** enables users to create on-chain display names with stylized letters, numbers, and emojis.
+The **Canto Namespace Protocol (CNP)** enables users to create on chain display names with stylized letters, numbers, and emojis.
 Unlike other naming protocols, CNP empowers users with self-expression by offering a wide range of naming options.
-The protocol operates within the broader **Canto Identity Protocol**, which aims to redefine on-chain identity.
+The protocol operates within the broader **Canto Identity Protocol**, which aims to redefine on chain identity.

 ## Getting Started